 The UWA Business School has a network of over 30 industry and corporate partnerships including Bankwest, EY, Woodside, KPMG, BHP Billiton, Chevron and many more.
 Strong industry contacts give students the added advantage of growing quality networks to draw on when you graduate.
 Our Business School courses are influenced by a board of industry leaders who ensure content remains current and students are prepared for their chosen career when entering the workforce as well as giving a key insight into what employers are looking for when hiring graduates.

 A world-class pathway to global industry

 Our graduates are represented in top positions across the public, private and not-for-profit sectors around the world.
 Additionally, many of our graduates choose to establish their own businesses, working in fields ranging from healthcare and technology, through to consulting and the performing arts.
 A degree from the UWA Business School gives you endless possibilities to excel across the globe.

 Gain a world-class MBA at UWA

 Every leader’s journey is unique.
 At the UWA Business School, our Master of Business Administration (MBA) course is all about you.
 Tailor the UWA MBA to your goals – from completing a personalised leadership development program, to attending high-level networking events and undertaking applied industry projects.
-You will be able to choose from a range of option units and specialise in Leadership, Natural Resources or General Management.
+You will be able to choose from a range of option units that suit your interests.

 This course can be completed in one year full-time or up to five years part-time.
 Units are delivered in a variety of modes, including weekly face-to-face evening classes, block/intensive mode and online.